ULL-ESIT-PL/learning-babel-macros/docs/idx-macro.md

 * [I Can Babel Macros (and So Can You!)](https://www.youtube.com/watch?v=1WNT5RCENfo) by Shawn "swyx" Wang.
 JSConf Hawaii 2019
 * [Babel REPL](https://bvaughn.github.io/babel-repl/) by Brian Vaughn
 * [Compilers are the New Frameworks](https://tomdale.net/2017/09/compilers-are-the-new-frameworks/) by Tom Dale
+* [The new wave of frameworks: what can we learn from compiler-based frameworks?](https://youtu.be/pFq7Ch2e6Gw?si=KfxzklfTVNLyY6Of) by Tan Liu Hau 2023.
+Xitu Developers Conferences